Vishalkumar2006/game/README.md

-whenever the player will hit the projectile you will get a point you will get a time limit of 30 sec move the player right or left to hit the projectile.# game
+whenever the player will hit the projectile you will get a score. you will get a time limit of 30 sec. move the player right or left to hit the projectile.# game